-The Bay Area has a lot of redwoods, but only Big Basin has a large, pristine old-growth redwood forest that can begin to compare with the ones in the major North Coast parks.
-Unfortunately it’s still mostly closed due to a major fire in 2020.
+The Bay Area has a lot of redwoods, but only Big Basin had a large, pristine old-growth redwood forest that compared with the North Coast parks, and it was unfortunately destroyed in a major fire in 2020.

 Want more variety?
 See this page for coverage of parks throughout the Bay Area.

-Big Basin has the largest redwoods and most extensive old-growth trail system in the Bay Area, but a major fire burned through in 2020 and the park isn’t expected to be fully open until about 2030.
+Big Basin had the best old-growth trail system in the Bay Area, but a major fire burned through in 2020 and the park isn’t expected to be fully open until about 2030.
 Even then, it won’t be the same.

 A nice quiet park that appears to be mostly old growth, but the trees are pretty small.
 Has a small campground.
 The Peters Creek grove is the most impressive in the park, but it requires a long and difficult hike.